-The Queen Margaret University allotment is a space on campus where students and staff (or anyone who's interested) can get together to grow vegetables.
-It's a great opportunity to chat, exercise, and enjoy some time outdoors.
-We are currently working with the local community to develop various projects involving the allotmen t.
+We have a small allotment space on campus where students and staff or anyone who's interested can get together to grow vegetables.
 If you are interested in working with us, or would like further information, please email us and you can also find us on Facebook (Search: QMU Allotment).

 Employment at QMU